DaoCloud/DaoCloud-docs/docs/en/docs/download/business/dce5-installer-v0.6.0.md

 === "AMD64"

-    Run the following command to extract the tarball:
+    run the following command to extract the tarball:

     ```sh
     tar -zxvf offline-v0.6.0-amd64.tar